 EBIT, Net Profit and Free Cash Flow

-In view of the profit of CHF 31.7 million at the net profit level in the 2021 financial year, the Board of Directors proposes to the shareholders for 2021 the distribution of a dividend of CHF 4.00 per share.
-This corresponds to a payout ratio of 57%.
+The Board of Directors proposes to the shareholders the distribution of a dividend of CHF 1.50 per share for 2022.
+This corresponds to a payout ratio of 56%.

 Board of Directors and Annual General Meeting

-At the 130th Annual General Meeting held on April 15, 2021, the shareholders approved all motions proposed by the Board of Directors.
-The Chairman of the Board Bernhard Jucker and the Directors This E. Schneider, Hans-Peter Schwald, Peter Spuhler, Roger Baillod, Carl Illi and Luc Tack were confirmed for a further one-year term of office.
-Stefaan Haspeslagh was newly elected to the Board of Directors for a one-year term of office as members of the Board of Directors.
+At the 131st Annual General Meeting held on April 7, 2022, the shareholders approved all motions proposed by the Board of Directors.
+The Chairman of the Board, Bernhard Jucker, and the Directors, Hans-Peter Schwald, Peter Spuhler, Roger Baillod and Carl Illi, were confirmed for a further one-year term of office.
+Sarah Kreienbühl and Daniel Grieder were newly elected for a one-year term of office as members of the Board of Directors.
 The members of the Remuneration Committee who were standing for election – Hans-Peter Schwald and Bernhard Jucker – were also re-elected for a one-year term of office.
 Sarah Kreienbühl was newly elected for a one-year term of office as a member of the Remuneration Committee, and takes over the chair.

 The realization of sales from the order backlog continues to be associated with risks in connection with the ongoing geopolitical uncertainties, rising financing costs, continuing bottlenecks in the supply chains, and possible, currently unforeseeable consequences of the earthquake in Türkiye in February 2023.
-Despite the price increases already implemented, the rise in global costs poses a risk to the growth of profitability.
+Despite the price increases already implemented, further global cost increases continue to pose a risk to the growth of profitability.
 Rieter will specify the outlook in the 2023 semi-annual report.

 |Business Group Machines & Systems|

 |Business Group Components|